krssclaire/library/README.md

 * About the library:
     * the user can add new books to the library through a form
     * the user can delete particular books
+    * the user can update the reading status of the book (read, not read or currently reading)

 ## Acknowledgments